 By Jane Fryar

-In some groups, the atmosphere is electric.
+In some groups of volunteers, the atmosphere is electric.
 You walk into the room—and sense the excitement and purposefulness shared by the volunteers there.
-Some groups, though, never quite catch the spark.
+Others, though, never quite catch the spark.
 What makes the difference?

 - Get the right people in the group.
 This is key!
 Research shows it’s folly to think you can train for attitudes and values.
 Instead, recruit people who already carry enthusiasm for the ministry or task for which you’re recruiting them.